Most operating systems have some sort of

 Note

-The su command is most frequently used to get a command line interface (shell prompt) which is running as another user, typicallyroot
+The su command is most frequently used to get a command line interface (shell prompt) which is running as another user, typicallyroot.
+However, with the -c option, it

 can be used like the Windows utility runas to run an